Reinforcement Learning and Machine ethics:a systematic review: Discussion

-Based on our survey, we found a steady increase in the use of RL in machine ethics.
-Figure \ref{fig:RL-trend} illustrates the trend, where we plot number of contributions per year.
-It is clear from this bar chart that since 2020, the attention has seen a consistent rise, with the peak in 2023.
+contributions in RL Based on our survey, we found a steady increase in the use of RL in machine ethics.
+Figure \ref{fig:RL-trend} illustrates the trend, where we plot the number of contributions per year.
+It is clear from this bar chart that, since 2020, the attention towards ME and RL has seen a consistent rise, with a peak in 2022.